PetrGlad/emmate/README.md

 ## Status

-Not even a prototype, still figuring things out.
-I am learning both Rust, MIDI and sound processing at once so the code should not be expected to be a good style example for now.
+Not even a prototype, still figuring things out.I am learning both Rust, MIDI and sound processing at once so the code should not be expected to be a good style example for now.

 ## Build